jhoenicke/seahaven/README.md

 cross will update for every move.
 If you're stuck on the initial position that game had no solution.
 Click the check button again to hide the tick/cross.

+## Compile and Install

+First get the emscripten compiler.
+Then run make in the solver sub-directory.
+Finally copy the contents of the static sub-directory to your web space.
+Note that the solver uses WebWorker and does not run on a local installation with file url.

 ## Credits